Thursday, April 22, 2010

 Whenever the Board of Directors is required or permitted to take any action by vote, such action may be taken without a meeting upon written consent, setting forth the action so taken, and signed by a majority of the Board.

 Vacancies on the Board of Directors occurring for any reason shall be filled by appointment of the Chairperson and approved by the Board.
 Members are chosen by an application process to be submitted to the board at the first meeting for review and voted on by the board at the following meeting.
+The board will then suggest these new members to the Mayor of Clarksville, who will recommend members for the City Council to approve.

 The annual meeting of the Board of Directors shall be held without notice other than in these bylaws at the regularly scheduled Board meeting to be held in the fall of each year at such place and time as determined by the Board of Directors.
 At such meeting, the Board of Directors shall select and appoint Directors to succeed those whose term of office is expiring and shall select and appoint Officers to serve until their successors are chosen.
 Officers and Directors shall take office the first meeting in January of each year.